I hate it. I always get these messages. But thats over now.

 How to set up a cronjob for your VPN reconnect script

 As Anon pointed out: There seems to be a GUI-way to do this.
 If you prefer command line then just continue.
-If you prefer a GUI, check his link in the comments.
+If you prefer a GUI, check his link.

 Just backup your current cronjob-file: